 - Do you have difficulty breathing?

-If you are diagnosed with a thyroid goiter, you may need to take medicine or have surgery to remove it.
+If you are diagnosed with a goiter (thyroid gland enlargement), you may need to take medicine or have surgery to remove it.

 You may need the following tests if the provider suspects a thyroid nodule or another abnormality in the neck:

 If the lump is caused by a bacterial infection, you may need to take antibiotics.
 If the cause is a noncancerous mass or cyst, you may need surgery to remove it.

 Bell EB, Nugent A, El-Deiry MW.
 Differential diagnosis of neck masses.
 In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 113.